 Q: Tell us about your research project.

-Q: What is the purpose of this research?
+Q: What is the end goal of your project?

-Q: How will your Richter experience help prepare you for your future career?
+Q: How will your experience in the Richter program help prepare you for your future career?

 –By Tracy Koenn and Sophie Mucciaccio